 “They get married very young.
 They still have a lot of growing to do.
 They have a lot to do, and I think it’ll always be fun to watch them do that together.”

-What happens next in the Bridgerton books?
+What happens in the second Bridgerton book?

 As the blurb for Julia Quinn’s second Bridgerton novel tells us, “Anthony Bridgerton hasn’t just decided to marry – he’s even chosen a wife!
 The only obstacle is his intended’s older sister, Kate Sheffield – the most meddlesome woman ever to grace a London ballroom.
 The spirited schemer is driving Anthony mad with her determination to stop the betrothal, but when he closes his eyes at night, Kate is the woman haunting his increasingly erotic dreams.